Nachtalb/XenianBot/README.md

 - `/error ERROR_DESCRIPTION` - Error: If you have found an error please use this command.
 - `/define` TEXT - Urban Dictionary Definition: Define a word or a sentence via urban dictionary
 - `/roll` - MIN MAX - Rolling Dice: Roll a number between 0 and 6 or give me another range
-- `/insta` POST_LINK OR POST_ID - Instagram Post Download: Download a post from Instagram via its link or its ID
-- `/instap` PROFILE_LINK OR USERNAME - Instagram Profile Download: Download a all posts from an user
-- `/insta_follow PROFILE_LINK/S OR USERNAME/S` - Instagram Follow: Tell @XenianBot to follow a specific user on Instagram, this is used to access private accounts.
 - `/download_mode` - Toggle Download Mode on / off: If on download stickers and gifs sent to the bot of off reverse search is reactivated.
 Does not work in groups
 - `/download` - Reply download: Reply to media for download
 - `/search`- Reply reverse search: Reply to media for reverse search